|

 repository is available and not only if it is shown.
 If

-$projects_list points to file with list of project, only
+$projects_list points to file with list of project, only those

-be set during building gitweb via GITWEB_STRICT_EXPORT.
-By
+during building gitweb via GITWEB_STRICT_EXPORT.
+By default

 Finding files